 How is augmented reality used in Businesses?

-The use of Augmented Reality in business is an evolving phenomenon.
+The use of AR in business is an evolving phenomenon.
 According to a survey, 40% of consumers are ready to pay more for a product if they can view the product in AR.
 Thus, brands across sectors emphasize using AR to improve customer experience and boost sales.

 The retail sector is widely adopting AR technology to improve customer experience.
 By integrating AR into their marketing mix, retailers allow their customers to walk through their smart stores and take a close look at their products.
 An immersive experience of the store and product try-on helps people engage.
 They can make more confident decisions, thus boosting sales and reducing the number of people returning the product after purchase.